CZ-NIC/convey/README.md

 # Convey

-A tool to quickly convert data in a meaningful way.
-It either takes:
-* a CSV file  XXX
-* a text input –
-* a log file

 A tool for information conveying – CSV swiss knife brought by [CSIRT.cz](https://csirt.cz).
 Convenable way to process large files that might freeze your spreadsheet processor.

 * It takes any CSV or text input (any delimiter, header or whatever) and perform one or more actions (below).